What is VirtuProbe?

 Section titled “Key concepts”Probes

-Section titled “Probes”A probe is a single protocol interaction saved under a project.
+Section titled “Probes”A probe is a single protocol interaction.
 You configure the target host, the commands or request to send, and optional assertions.
 Probes can be sent standalone or used as steps inside a chain.

 Chains